ryan258/ideaforge/ROADMAP.md

 - [x] Implement actions for idea, persona, and direction management
 - [x] Add getters for current idea and step progression

+### The Anvil
+- [x] Implement idea refinement functionality
+- [x] Integrate AI for suggestion generation
+- [x] Add user interaction for idea iteration

 ### AI Integration
 - [x] Set up Ollama service for local AI model interaction
 - [x] Implement generateText function for AI prompts
 - [x] Handle JSON parsing for AI responses

+### User Experience
+- [x] Implement markdown rendering for AI-generated content
+- [x] Add loading indicators and error handling across components

 ## Current Status

-We have successfully implemented the core functionality for The Crucible, The Mold, and The Forge stages of the IdeaForge process.
-The application can now generate ideas, create personas, and suggest directions based on AI input.
-We've also established a robust state management system and error handling for AI interactions.
+We have successfully implemented the core functionality for The Crucible, The Mold, The Forge, and The Anvil stages of the IdeaForge process.
+The application can now generate ideas, create personas, suggest directions, and refine ideas based on AI input and persona feedback.
+We've also established a robust state management system, error handling for AI interactions, and improved the user experience with markdown rendering and loading indicators.

 ## Upcoming Features

-### The Anvil
-- [ ] Implement idea refinement functionality
-- [ ] Integrate AI for suggestion generation
-- [ ] Add user interaction for idea iteration

 ### The Workshop
 - [ ] Implement social media content generation
 - [ ] Display and manage generated content ideas
 - [ ] Add customization options for different platforms
+- [ ] Integrate AI for platform-specific content suggestions

 ### The Finishing Touch
 - [ ] Implement final idea polishing functionality